artificial-scientist-lab/GWDetectorZoo/README.md

 it means that the solution not only has better parameter settings, but necessarily\
 have new improved topologies.

-The **goals of the GW Detector Zoo**: *Getting the gravitational wave community involved*\
+### Goals of the GW Detector Zoo
-to explore and understand the AI-guided solutions, and learn new AI-inspired ideas\
+**Getting the gravitational wave community involved** to explore and understand the AI-guided solutions,\
-and concepts of high-sensitivity interferometers.
+and learn new AI-inspired ideas and concepts of high-sensitivity interferometers.\
 - Every interested researcher is invited to contribute their findings to the Zoo (via Issues or Pull Requests).
 - We will keep updating the Zoo with new computational results or conceptualization insights.